Introduction to WebAssembly and Blazor

 - What is a Single Page Application?

-we will build a Blazor Component Library to display a line chart, using a popular open-source
+build a Blazor Component Library to display a geographic map.